bhazzard/bhazzard.github.com/_posts/2013-04-28-the-best-board-games.md

 depth of strategy and tactics that can bring out the gamer in anyone.
 This one has universal appeal.

+My wife is ga-ga for Ticket to Ride, and simply refers to it as "trains", as in "let's play Trains!".
+If you think you like board games, there is simply no reason not to own this one.

+- Accessible rules
+- Lots of small decisions
+- Can be played friendly, or cutthroat

 Where to get it
 ---------------
 [Ticket to Ride on Amazon](http://amzn.to/1293IVP)